RPN's Impact

 RPN Extension Educator Jamie Bright presenting at the 2023 CEC conference in Valentine, Neb.

-Rural Prosperity Nebraska's annual impact report isn't about the numbers—it's about the stories of real people creating real solutions to improving their communities and the state of Nebraska.
-Below, read more about the impact that RPN Extension educators had in 2024.
+Rural Prosperity Nebraska's annual impact report is not about the numbers—it's about the stories of real people taking real action to improving their communities and the state of Nebraska.
+Below, read more about the impact that RPN Extension educators had in 2025.

 Rural Prosperity Nebraska programs strengthen rural Nebraska economies through entrepreneur-led development and ecosystem building.